benlmyers/swiftui-particles/README.md

 }
 ```

 Here, only the first view is registered, and the rest of the entities receive the same view.
+To learn more about `merges: .entities`, see [Performance](#performance).

 ### Lattice

-A `Lattice` creates a grid of particles that 'mimic' a view with their colors.
-You can customize the behavior of each particle in the Lattice by applying modifiers to it.
+A `Lattice` creates a grid of particles that covers and samples the colors of a `View`.
+You can customize the behavior of each particle in the `Lattice` by applying modifiers.

 ```swift
 ParticleSystem {